The Carbon Atom

 Wrought iron is softer than cast iron and contains less than 0.1 percent carbon and 1 or 2 percent slag.

 It was an advancement over bronze and began to replace bronze in Asia Minor by the 2nd century BC.
-Because iron was far more plentiful as a natural resource, wrought iron was used for a wide variety of implements as well as weapons and armor.
+Because iron was far more plentiful as a natural resource, wrought iron was used for various implements, weapons, and armor.

 Steel